ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 - `type` — `encrypted`.
 Otherwise the encrypted disk is not created.
 - `disk` — Type of disk for data storage.
 - `key` — The key for encryption and decryption.
 Type: [Uint64](/docs/en/sql-reference/data-types/int-uint.md).
 You can use `key_hex` parameter to encode the key in hexadecimal form.
 You can specify multiple keys using the `id` attribute (see example below).
+You can also use [envelope encryption](https://en.wikipedia.org/wiki/Hybrid_cryptosystem#Envelope_encryption) so that the unencrypted key only lives in memory.
+It can be done through AWS's KMS setting the `key_aws` field (see example below), which contains a base64-encoded value.
+There's a mandatory `key_arn` attribute that needs to be set and an optional `role_arn`.

 Optional parameters: